FahimU123/Personal-Coding-Guide/AVFoundation.md

         let view = UIView()
 ```

-Using this protocol because this bridges UIKit and SwiftUI and lets us use UIView
+1. Using this protocol because this bridges UIKit and SwiftUI and lets us use UIView
+2. Samething with context

 ```swift
 // Create a capture session